David Hume: As a historian of England

 Historians have debated whether Hume posited a universal unchanging human nature, or allowed for evolution and development.

 The debate between Tory and the Whig historians can be seen in the initial reception to Hume's History of England.
-The whig-dominated world of 1754 overwhelmingly disapproved of Hume's take on English history.
-In later editions of the book, Hume worked to "soften or expunge many villainous whig strokes which had crept into it."
+The Whig-dominated world of 1754 overwhelmingly disapproved of Hume's take on English history.
+In later editions of the book, Hume worked to "soften or expunge many villainous Whig strokes which had crept into it."

 Hume did not consider himself a pure Tory.
 Before 1745, he was more akin to an "independent whig."
-In 1748, he described himself as "a whig, though a very skeptical one."
-This description of himself as in between whiggism and toryism, helps one understand that his History of England should be read as his attempt to work out his own philosophy of history.
+In 1748, he described himself as "a whig, though a very skeptical one".
+This description of himself as in between Whiggism and Toryism, helps one understand that his History of England should be read as his attempt to work out his own philosophy of history.

 Robert Roth argues that Hume's histories display his biases against Presbyterians and Puritans.
 Roth says his anti-Whig pro-monarchy position diminished the influence of his work, and that his emphasis on politics and religion led to a neglect of social and economic history.

 Hume was an early cultural historian of science.
 His short biographies of leading scientists explored the process of scientific change.
 He developed new ways of seeing scientists in the context of their times by looking at how they interacted with society and each other.
-He covers over forty scientists, with special attention paid to Francis Bacon, Robert Boyle, and Isaac Newton.
+He covers over forty scientists, with special attention paid to Francis Bacon, Robert Boyle and Sir Isaac Newton.
 Hume particularly praised William Harvey, writing about his treatise of the circulation of the blood: "Harvey is entitled to the glory of having made, by reasoning alone, without any mixture of accident, a capital discovery in one of the most important branches of science."

-The History became a best-seller and made Hume a wealthy man who no longer had to take up salaried work for others.
-It was influential for nearly a century, despite competition from imitations by Smollett (1757), Goldsmith (1771) and others.
-By 1894, there were at least 50 editions as well as abridgements for students, and illustrated pocket editions, probably produced specifically for women.
+The History became a best-seller and made Hume wealthy.
+It was influential for nearly a century, despite competition from imitations by Tobias Smollett (1757), Oliver Goldsmith (1771) and others.
+By 1894 there were at least 50 editions as well as abridgements for students, and illustrated pocket editions, probably produced specifically for women.